darrenpatricknelson/dwellster/commits.md

 ### Commit #66
 UPDATE: Removed the stringfy function
     - Previous commit added the communityKey to the sessionStorage while stringfying the data
-    - Removed the stringfy function inorder to skip the parsing step when retrieving data
+    - Removed the stringfy function in order to skip the parsing step when retrieving data

 ### Commit #67
 FEAT: New Feature - adding a new blog